ken-kargo/ha-mytnb/README.md

 ## Acknowledgements

-Thanks to [@danieyal](https://github.com/danieyal) for the original [ha-mytnb](https://github.com/danieyal/ha-mytnb) project, which this integration builds upon.
+Thanks to [@danieyal](https://github.com/danieyal) for the original [ha-mytnb](https://github.com/danieyal/ha-mytnb) project, which this integration forked from and modified for my own needs.

 ## License